 On the other hand, tipping has become more regular in cities that see a lot of tourists, like Saigon, Hanoi, and Hoi An.
 More and more high-end services include a service fee in their customer’s bills, ranging from 5% to 15%.
 Unfortunately, this money does not always find its way to the service staff.
 Therefore, if you do receive a service that completely exceeded your expectation, then a tip is welcome.

 Here are our recommendations on when to tip in Vietnam.

 Tipping Guide for Taxis

 One of the important things to remember is that customers are not required to leave a tip for taxi drivers.
-They would not mind if you give them the exact amount of money displayed on the kilometer clock.
-This depends on your desire and whether the taxi driver is polite, honest, and helpful or not.
+Taxi drivers expect to receive the exact amount of money displayed on the kilometer clock.
+But this also depends on your desire and whether the taxi driver is polite, honest, and helpful or not.
 If you do want to give the taxi driver a tip, the best way is to round off the taxi fare and ask the driver to keep the change.
-For instance, the total amount is VND 42,000 (~ USD 2), then you can give VND 50,000 and request the driver to keep the change.
+For instance, if the total amount is 42,000 VND(2 USD), then give the driver 50,000 VND and request that he/she keeps the change.

-Do note that some taxi drivers may assume passengers would not bother if they keep it all and act like they have no change, while the service they provide is only at the mediocre level.
-Then, by all means, require the change back because they have no right to do so.
-You can also prepare some odd little money to deal with these greedy drivers.
+Do note that some taxi drivers assume that passengers might not pay attention to the change and they may just try to keep it, while the service they provide is only at the mediocre level.
+Then, by all means, ask for the change back because they have no right to do so.
+You can also prepare some odd smaller bills to deal with these greedy drivers.